 Fannie Mae, as holder of the certificate evidencing beneficial ownership of the Issuer (the "Ownership Certificate"), will generally be empowered to direct the Delaware Trustee in the management of the Issuer, but only to the extent consistent with the limited purpose of the Issuer and in accordance with the terms of the Trust Agreement and the other Transaction Documents to which the Issuer is a party.
-In addition to the Ownership Certificate, the Issuer will issue a "Class R Certificate" and "Class RL Certificate" (collectively, the "Certificates") and the holders thereof are referred to as the "Certificates" and holders thereof are referred to as the "Residual Certificates" and holders thereof are referred to as the "Residual Certificates" and holders thereof are referred to as the "Residual Certificates" and holders thereof are referred to as the "Residual Certificates" and holders thereof are referred to as the "Residual Certificates" and holders thereof are referred to as the "Residual Certificates" and holders thereof are referred to as the "Residual Certificates".
-The Residual interests under Treasury regulations.
+In addition to the Ownership Certificate, the Issuer will issue a "Class R Certificate" and "Class RL Certificate" (collectively, the "Certificates") and the holders thereof are referred to as the "Certificate and holders."
+The Class R Certificate and Class RL Certificate are together referred to as the "Residual Certificates" and holders thereof are referred to as the "Residual Certificates will constitute noneconomic residual interests under Treasury regulations.
 Fannie Mae will initially be the holder of each Certificate.
 The Issuer will also issue an uncertificated interest, referred to as the "X-IO Interest," which will be held by Fannie Mae (the "X-IO Interestholder").
 The X-IO Interest will have no principal balance and will represent the entitlement on any Payment Date to the excess, if any, of (i) the amount payable in respect of the IO Q-REMIC Interest for the related Remittance Date over (ii) the Transfer Amount for the related Remittance Date.